drisDev8/Uber-Ride-Analysis-Project/README.md

 Cancellation Reasons by Driver and Customers

 # 🎯Business Problem Addressed
-Analyzed the high total cancellation rate of 25%.
 This analysis aimed to break down the reasons for these cancellations to understand the underlying operational issues and customer/driver behavior.

 # 🔧 Analysis and Tools Used
 ## Data Cleaning and Transformation: